bbauska/W3Cx-1of5-CSS.0x/README.md

 -   Use percentages to set the width of 3 elements

--   Change the text-alignment property to something other than \"left\" on at least 1 element
+-   Change the text-alignment property to something other than &ldquo;left&rdquo; on at least 1 element

 -   Have 4 floating elements